wasifali2004/Portfolio/README.md

 Details about my skills and technologies I work with

 🛠 Technologies & Skills
-Frontend: React, HTML, CSS, JavaScript
+Frontend: React, HTML, CSS, JavaScript.

 🚀 Getting Started
 To explore the projects locally, follow these steps: